"The eye is the lamp of the body. So if your eye is healthy, your whole body will be full of light.Matthew 6:22(ISV)

 The entire Mosaic Law was given to Israel through Moses, and its essence is encapsulated within the 10 commandments.
 Keeping the Law did not save a person, but was designed to show a man his sinfulness - with the intention of driving sinners to God, for His gracious salvation - which would be procured through the blood of the New Covenant.

-The conditions of the Law were not set aside, but through the birth of Christ into the human race.. and His sinless life and ministry to the lost sheep of the house of Israel, God purposed that Jesus would fulfil every single legal requirements of God's holy Law, on behalf of every fallen sinner - and the single requirement to benefit from His sacrificial death and glorious resurrection, was to believe on the Lord Jesus Christ - and by believing, be given salvation as a free gift of God's grace.
+The conditions of the Law were not set aside, but through the birth of Christ into the human race.. and His sinless life and ministry to the lost sheep of the house of Israel, God purposed that Jesus would fulfil every legal requirements of God's holy Law, on behalf of every fallen sinner - and the single requirement to benefit from His sacrificial death and glorious resurrection, was faithi in HIM - to believe on the Lord Jesus Christ - and by believing, be given salvation as a free gift of God's grace.
 Believe on the Lord Jesus Christ and you will be saved.

-The practical righteousness that Christ presented in His sermon of the mount, was even more rigorous than the original requirements of the Mosaic Law, for righteousness was not only to be external, through the fulfilling of the law, but also an inner virtue.
+The practical righteousness that Christ presented in His Sermon of the Mount, was even more rigorous than the original requirements of the Mosaic Law, for righteousness was not only to be external, through the fulfilling of the Law, but also an inner virtue.
 Jesus used areas like prayer and fasting to teach that the sort of external perfection the Jewish rulers demonstrated, fell far short of the inner beauty of a virtuous heart that is acceptable to the Lord.

 In this verse, Matthew uses the physical eyes to teach a lesson about spiritual sight.
 He describes the human eye as 'the lamp of the body'.
 It is through the physical eye that a man's pathway is lit and through the spiritual eye of faith that truth is seen.
-The eyes illuminate external objects, and make the features of people we meet visible - for we read that the eye is the lamp of the body; so then if your eye is clear, your whole body will be full of light.
+Our physical eyes illuminate external objects, and make the features of people we meet visible - for we read that the eye is the lamp of the body; so then if your eye is clear, your whole body will be full of light.

-However, if an eye is damaged or blinded, then eyesight is impaired and vision is compromised.
+However, if an eye is damaged or blinded, then eyesight is impaired, and vision is compromised.
 Instead of being flooded with the light of life, a soul is shrouded in a deep, inner darkness.
 Instead of seeing people and objects clearly, a man's visual perception is enveloped in a dark, inky blackness.